kyang5/coursedescriptions/source/graduate/masters_overview.rst

 all listed in the table of contents at the beginning of the `Graduate Handbook <https://graduatehandbook.cs.luc.edu>`_.

-.. index:: time for program
+.. index:: time for the program

 Time Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~